Tallulah Gorge in Tallulah Falls, Georgia

 Get tips for your visit to the state's highest peak in this guide to Escape to Brasstown Bald.

-Car driving through the mountains in fall near Brasstown Bald in Hiawassee, Georgia
+Car driving through the mountains surrounded by orange and red leaves near Brasstown Bald in Hiawassee, Georgia, in the fall

 Near Brasstown Bald in Hiawassee, Georgia.
 Photo by @sebastiangillbanks